TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

-# sd-forge-advanced-stylebox-and-widlcard
+# sd-forge-advanced-Stylebox-and-widlcard
 Extension for SD Forge Neo, it is made of two components.

 First component **Live Edit** which creates customized Style Drodowns with lot of QoL features compared to regular Style Dropdown.
-Second Component is **Style Wildcards**, which is a whole new way to use wildcards by simply selecting styles from a Dropdown.
+Second Component is **Style Wildcards**, which is a whole new way to use wildcards by simply selecting Styles from a Dropdown.

 <img height="800" alt="2026-07-28 211650" src="https://github.com/user-attachments/assets/c88cd562-bd75-4a6d-9a14-fe03f1e596eb" /><br/>
 ## Main Features

-+ Edit and use Dummy version of styles, without losing the originals.
++ Edit and use Dummy version of Styles, without losing the originals.
-+ Easily convert styles to Wildcards
++ Easily convert Styles to Wildcards
-+ Apply styles to the prompt at custom insert points.
++ Apply Styles to the prompt at custom insert points.
-+ Extract only specific parts of a style (Sections).
++ Extract only specific parts of a Style (Sections).
 + Custom Filters for individual Styles-Dropdowns.
 + Highly Customizable
-+ Automatic style sorting
++ Automatic Style sorting

 ## Install